 Textbook: Calculus: Early Transcendentals, 8th Edition, by James Stewart.

-You need one of the following textbook bundles, each of which includes access to the "Enhanced Web Assign" system, which is required to complete the online assignments, worth 10% of your grade:
+You need one of the following textbook bundles, each of which includes access to the "Enhanced Web Assign" system, which is required to complete the online optional assignments (not for credit):

-ISBN: 0176824480 (Hard copy bundle option):

-Custom textbook for MATH 1500, Enhanced WebAssign Access Card for Calculus with Multi-Term Courses.
+ISBN: 0176824480 (Hard copy bundle option): Custom textbook for MATH 1500, Enhanced WebAssign Access Card for Calculus with Multi-Term Courses.

-ISBN: 9781285858258 (Digital-only bundle option):

-Enhanced WebAssign to Accompany Calculus, Multi-Term Courses.
+ISBN: 9781285858258 (Digital-only bundle option): Enhanced WebAssign to Accompany Calculus, Multi-Term Courses.